victorfernandesanjos/DiscordRPCGames/README.md

 - 💾 **Persistent Storage**: Your game profiles are saved locally
 - 🔄 **Auto-monitoring**: Optional automatic monitoring on app startup
 - 🎯 **Discord Integration**: Direct integration with Discord via IPC (Named Pipes)
+- 🔕 **System Tray**: Runs in background - minimize to system tray, no need to keep window open
+- 🚀 **Daemon Mode**: Continues monitoring even when window is hidden

 ## Why Use This App?